Reading lesson: Tell Me No Lies by Malorie Blackman

 You may need paper and a pen or pencil for some of these activities.

-Read extract 1 and complete activity 1 below.
+Read Extract 1 and complete the activity beneath it.

 Gemma sighed.
 She liked happy endings.

 Extract 1 focuses primarily on the character of Gemma.

 Look in the text and find this section: ‘Gemma sighed.’